|

 In general, you can lower your trans fatty acid intake by avoiding foods that contain ingredients such as margarine, shortening, and hydrogenated or partially hydrogenated oils.
 Also, you can avoid foods such as french fries, doughnuts, cookies, and crackers, which are often high in trans fatty acids as well as saturated fat.
 Since trans fatty acids rarely occur naturally, they are mostly found in processed foods made with hydrogenated vegetable oil.

 Food labels, cookbooks, and nutrition books provide helpful information about the fat content, calorie content, and the percentage of calories from fat.
-You should limit your dietary fat intake to 30% of your daily calories and your saturated fat intake to only 10% of your daily calories.
-The typical American diet derives about 40% of its calories from fat.
+You should limit your total dietary fat intake to 20-35% of your daily calories.
+(The typical American diet derives about 40% of its calories from fat.)

 Vitamins are substances that perform specific functions for your body's reproduction and growth.
 Vitamins regulate your body's metabolism, which controls the amount of energy you have to do things like walking, sleeping, or thinking.